steve100/whisperx/README.md

 cd setup-folder
 ~/whisperx/setup-folder$ cat run-order.txt
 # To reduce confusion, copy and paste the commands to run them.

-# install os changes for wsl
+# install os changes for wsl ..
+# not necessary to repeat this step with new download.
 ./start-here-prep.sh

 # create the pythone environment